Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Many-body properties of TG gas in periodic potentials

+which can be easily derived from the properties of Bloch wave functions.
+These formalism of the SPRDM enable us to calculate considerable large systems of the TG gas.

-The SPRDM expresses self-correlation and one can view $\rho (x,x^{\prime })$ as the probability that, having detected the particle at position $x$, a second measurement, immediately following the first, will find the particle at the point $x^{\prime }$.
-Classically, $\rho (x,x^{\prime })=\delta (x-x^{\prime })$, so the off diagonal elements of SPRDM comes from purely quantum correlations of the particles.
-Fig.~\ref{fig:epsart1} displays contour plots of SPRDM, $\rho (x,x^{\prime })$, for the number of particle $ N=1,15,25\ \text{and}\ 35$ respectively, where the number of wells of the periodic potential $M=35$.
+The SPRDM expresses self-correlation and one can view $\rho (x,x^{\prime })$ as the probability that, having detected the particle at position $x$, a second measurement, immediately following the first, will find the particle at the position $x^{\prime }$.
+Classically, $\rho (x,x^{\prime })=\delta (x-x^{\prime })$, so the off diagonal elements of SPRDM come from purely quantum correlations of the particles.
+Fig.~\ref{fig:epsart1} displays contour plots of SPRDM, $\rho (x,x^{\prime })$, for different number of particles $N=1,45,85\ \text{and}\ 125$ respectively, where the number of wells of the periodic potential $M=125$.
 We clearly see a characteristic pattern for each value of $N$: The SPRDM are largest close to the diagonal elements which stands for the position density distributions.
 The diagonal elements of SPRDM shows oscillations due to the barrier of the periodic potential which tends to repel the particles and push the particles stay inside the well.
-The off-diagonal elements of the SPRDM relate to off-diagonal long range order (ODLRO) \cite{CNYang} and we can see that the off-diagonal elements are decreasing in contrast to the diagonal as the number of particles $N$ increases.
-It means that the repulsive interaction tends to destroy the ODLRO, and ODLRO vanishes for a system of hard core bosons in a 1D periodic potentials in the thermodynamic limit.
-As $N=M,$ the SPRDM is almost localized, and the system becomes an insulator.
+The off-diagonal elements of the SPRDM relate to off-diagonal long-range order (ODLRO) \cite{Onsager,CNYang} and we can see that the off-diagonal elements are decreasing in contrast to the diagonal as the number of particles $N$ increases.
+It means that the repulsive interaction tends to destroy off-diagonal coherence, so there is no ODLRO for a system of hard core bosons in a 1D periodic potentials in the thermodynamic limit.
+As $N=M$, the SPRDM is almost diagonal and the system has diagonal long range order while lacks ODLRO.
+This is because the system is a Mott-insulator phase in the commensurate case where all the particles are localized.
+In this case, we can approximate the SPRDM as $\rho(x,x')\simeq\rho(x,x)\delta(x-x')$, which will be used in the following sections to predict some interesting results.